rreddy626/spring25/README.md

 Each topic is associated with the corresponding folder in this repository.

-Students should should write a report on the papers and topics reviewed in their class by modifying the associated ".md" file.
+Students should write a report on the papers and topics reviewed in their class by modifying the associated ".md" file.

 ## Syllabus